Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis

 \subsection{Dataset Preprocessing}

-For the image data, we unify the spacing of CT volumes to (1.5~$\mathrm{mm}$, 1.5~$\mathrm{mm}$, 3~$\mathrm{mm}$), to ensure uniform resolution across the datasets.
-Random cropping is employed during the training stage to generate input volumes with a shape of \( (224, 224, 112) \), which balances computational efficiency and sufficient spatial coverage for 3D images.
-The patch size in the ViT-base model is set to \( (16, 16, 8) \), following the adaptation for 3D inputs.
-To enhance feature representation, CT images are clipped to a Hounsfield Unit (HU) range of \([-1000, 1000]\), which focuses on clinically relevant tissues, and normalized to the pixel intensity range \([-1, 1]\).
+For the image data, we unify CT volume spacing to \(1.5\times1.5\times3\,\mathrm{mm}\) for uniform resolution across datasets.
+Random cropping during training generates input volumes of shape \(224\times224\times112\), balancing computational efficiency and spatial coverage for 3D images.
+The ViT-Base patch size is \(16\times16\times8\) for 3D inputs.
+To enhance feature representation, CT images are clipped to \([-1000,1000]\) HU to focus on clinically relevant tissues and normalized to \([-1,1]\).

-For the text data, we process both the original reports and the semantic summaries generated by GPT-4, splitting them into shorter sentences for analysis.
+For the text data, we process both the original reports and the semantic summaries generated by GPT-4 Turbo via the OpenAI API without additional fine-tuning, splitting them into shorter sentences for analysis.
 As part of our data augmentation strategy, five sentences are randomly sampled and concatenated into a longer sentence during training, enabling diverse text representations that better capture the variability in medical reporting styles.
-This augmented sentence serves as the corresponding image report, improving the robustness of vision-language alignment.